Rebekka Garreis - ESR 8, October 2018 - present

 At GRA SEMI, Spain (September 2019) to learn dry transfer and prepare and measure the highest mobility in single layer graphene

-At AALTO, Finland (April 2020) to learn cooling techniques using superconducting structures
+At AALTO, Finland (Fall 2020) to learn cooling techniques using superconducting structures

 At NGU, Spain (November 2020) for training in molecular electronics